nabilahintaka/Video-Game-Sales-Analysis/README.md

 The goal is not only to understand historical trends but also to provide **data-driven recommendations** for future game development and market targeting.

+## 📌 Executive Summary

+This analysis reveals that the video game industry is highly concentrated, with a small number of publishers dominating global sales.
+The findings show that **genre preference, platform selection, and regional behavior** significantly influence market performance.
+Notably, Action games lead global demand, while platform dominance varies across regions, indicating that a **one-size-fits-all strategy is ineffective.** These insights highlight the importance of **targeted, data-driven game development and market-specific strategies** to maximize commercial success.

 ---

 ## 🔄 Data Processing